laurajul/laurajul.github.io/_projects/2016_Particulate_Matter.md

 ***

-*This art installation was shown at [Aachen 2025](https://futurelab-aachen.de/event/aachen2025/)* and ath the [see conference 2017](https://www.see-conference.org/en/)
+*This art installation was shown at [Aachen 2025](https://futurelab-aachen.de/event/aachen2025/)* and and the [see conference 2016](https://www.see-conference.org/en/)